Postgraduate Course: Cognitive Psychology and Cognitive Disorders (CLPS11052)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Available to all students

-The lectures will be complemented by recommended readings from the key textbook.
+The lectures will be complemented by recommended readings made available through LEARN.
 Students will also be encouraged to contribute to student-led discussions to supplement the lectures on the materials provided within the course.
-Encouragement of peer discussion will support students in deeper critical reflection on the theories presented in the lectures and associated materials.
+Encouragement of peer discussion within the course will engage students in deeper critical reflection on the theories presented in the lectures and associated materials.

 Entry Requirements (not applicable to Visiting Students)